-Not only are all of the systems that were in place in 2016’s Forza Horizon 3 present here, but they’re refined to create one of the smoothest open world racing games we’ve ever had the pleasure to play.
+Not only are all of the systems that were in place in 2016’s Forza Horizon 3 present here, but they’ve also been refined to create one of the smoothest open world racing games we’ve ever had the pleasure of playing.

-The map is a little bit smaller than the previous offering, but Forza Horizon 4’s world changes seasons every week, changing how each track plays every time you play it (or, at least until you’ve played it on 4 separate weeks).
-Simply put, Forza Horizon 4 is one of the most fun racing games on the market, and with all the added open world content – like collectable cars and randomly placed ramps – it’s one of the best open world games on the market.
+The map is a tad smaller than the previous offering, but Forza Horizon 4’s world changes seasons every week, which changes how each track plays every time you play it (or, at least until you’ve played it on 4 separate weeks).
+Simply put, Forza Horizon 4 is one of the most fun racing games on the market.
+With all the added open world content – like collectable cars and randomly placed ramps – it’s also one of the best open world games on the market.

 Grand Theft Auto V

-Grand Theft Auto V is simply one of the best open world games to have ever existed.
-It’s a huge pastiche of L.A that you can drive, fly or run across.
-It’s an amazing achievement and the fact that it works in multiplayer is astounding.
+Grand Theft Auto V has been out for quite a while now, but because we still don’t have Red Dead Redemption 2 on PC, it remains to be the best open world game on PC from Rockstar.
+It’s a huge pastiche of L.A. through which you can fly, run or drive across.
+It’s an amazing achievement, and the fact that it works in multiplayer is astounding.

-What makes it such a success is the freedom it gives you.
+What makes it such a success, however, is the freedom it gives you.
 When you’re not running around and robbing banks during the campaign, GTA V basically lets you do whatever you want – even if it breaks the game.
-You can go anywhere, do anything and commit however many atrocities as your wicked heart pleases.
+You can go anywhere, do anything and commit however many atrocities as your wicked heart desires.

-There are also a ton of side activities available.
-So, in your downtime from creating all kinds of mayhem, you can take up some tennis, yoga, or even kick your feet up and watch some TV.
+There are also a ton of activities available you can do on the side.
+This means that when you’re not busy causing all sorts of mayhem, you can take up some tennis, do yoga or even kick your feet up and watch some TV.
 There’s a reason this game is so beloved.

 Metal Gear Solid V

-In the twin deserts of Afghanistan and Angola, Big Boss, or Venom Snake, has a range of objectives to achieve.
-He traverses the areas on foot, horseback, or in a variety of ground vehicles.
+In the twin deserts of Afghanistan and Angola, Big Boss, or Venom Snake, has a range of objectives to tick off.
+As him, you roam the areas on foot, horseback or in a variety of ground vehicles.
 You can take either lethal or non-lethal weapons, and a variety of AI companions.

-The world itself is believably bleak, weather-torn and heavily-guarded.
-Uniquely, it learns from your behaviour - overuse a particular tactic, and enemies will adapt.
-For example, rely too much on headshots and they’ll start to wear metal helmets.
+The world of Metal Gear Solid V is unbelievably bleak, weather-torn and heavily guarded.
+Uniquely, it learns from your behavior – overuse a particular tactic, and your enemies will adapt.
+For instance, rely too much on headshots, and they’ll start wearing metal helmets.

 Away from the frontline, you can develop Mother Base by building new facilities and airlifting enemy soldiers, prisoners, resources, vehicles, animals and anything else you want to from the battlefield to beef up your armory.

-Bethesda has made a name for itself over the last couple of decades for making some of the best open world games, and Fallout 4 is a fantastic example of why.
-You’ll be able to traverse a post-apocalyptic Boston, where you’ll explore the ruins of the city in all it’s retro-futuristic glory.
+Bethesda has made a name for itself over the last couple of decades by rolling out some of the best open world games, and Fallout 4 is a fantastic example of why.
+You’ll be in post-apocalyptic Boston, where you’ll explore the ruins of the city in all it’s retro-futuristic glory.

-While the plot ultimately revolves around rescuing your child from their kidnappers, you’ll ultimately forget about it altogether as you do side missions and plunder a ton of loot from super mutants and bandits.
+While the plot ultimately revolves around rescuing your kid from their kidnappers, you might temporarily forget all about that with all those side missions and plunder loot from super mutants and bandits.

 Middle Earth: Shadow of War

-When Middle Earth: Shadow of Mordor released way back in 2014, it was praised for its portrayal of Tolkien’s Mordor, alongside with its unique nemesis system.
-The sequel, Middle Earth: Shadow of War takes this concept and turns it up to 11, setting you loose in the last human stronghold in Mordor – and is thus one of the best open world games you can play in 2018.
+When Middle Earth: Shadow of Mordor was unveiled nearly five years ago, it was heralded for its portrayal of Tolkien’s Mordor as well as its unique nemesis system.
+The sequel, Middle Earth: Shadow of War, takes this concept and turns it up to 11, letting you roam in the last human stronghold in Mordor.

-And, especially after the removal of the microtransactions that plagued the game at launch, the Nemesis system still feels fresh, and the combat is just as good as ever, with a wealth of new skills that you can unlock during its lengthy campaign.
+This is one of the best open world games you can immerse in 2019.
+Especially after the removal of the microtransactions that plagued the game at launch, the Nemesis system feels fresh.
+Plus, the combat is just as good as ever, with a wealth of new skills you can unlock during its lengthy campaign.

-Later on in the game, it will start introducing some RTS elements as you command an army of dominated orcs to retake and hold different strongholds.
-The Middle Earth series has shown some real innovation, and we can’t wait to see what Monolith Studios will be capable of in the future.
+Later in the game, it will start introducing some RTS elements as you command an army of dominated orcs to retake different strongholds.
+The Middle Earth series has shown some real innovation, and we can’t wait to see what else is Monolith Studios capable of in the future.

 Ghost Recon Wildlands

-Last year, Ubisoft took one of the most venerated squad-based shooter series in its arsenal, Ghost Recon, and turned it into an open-world delight.
-You’re set loose in Bolivia, and you’re tasked with taking down a drug cartel that has taken power over the region.
-You’re then free to pursue this goal however you feel like.
+Last year, Ubisoft took one of the most venerated squad-based shooter series in its arsenal, Ghost Recon, and turned it into an open-world paradise.
+You’re set loose in Bolivia, tasked with taking down a drug cartel that has taken power over the region – by set loose, we mean you’re free to pursue this goal however you feel like.

-Just keep in mind that this game is gorgeous, and demands a pretty beefy setup to run properly, so make sure you keep an eye on those system requirements.
+Just keep in mind that this game is a stunner, which means it demands a pretty beefy setup to run properly, so make sure to pay close attention to those system requirements.

 Far Cry 5

-Far Cry 5 might just be a benchmark of what the best open world games on PC will look like in 2018.
-Far Cry 5 is unique in the fact that it allows you to truly go anywhere on the map – and do anything.
-And, it doesn’t water this freedom down by limiting the amount of space you have open to you either, it’s perhaps one of the biggest game maps we’ve ever experienced.
+Far Cry 5 might just be the epitome of what the best open world games on PC should be in 2019.
+This games is unique in the fact that it allows you to truly go anywhere on the map, as well as, do anything.
+As it doesn’t water this freedom down by limiting the amount of space you have open to you, it’s also perhaps one of the biggest game maps we’ve ever explored.

-You’re dropped into the middle of the Montana wilderness, and while it does feature a loosely connected plot involving cultists or something, that all falls into the background as you wander around and get lost in the massive world Ubisoft crafted here.
-We still haven’t ‘finished’ this game, but we don’t think you’re supposed to.
+Far Cry 5 takes place in the middle of the Montana wilderness, and while it does feature a plot that involves cultists or something, that all falls into the background as you wander around and get lost in the massive world.
+We haven’t finished Far Cry 5, and we don’t think ‘finished’ exists in this game.